 Huddersfield is a welcoming, friendly town with a beautiful backdrop of rolling hills and stunning scenery.
-With over 100’s of festivals and events held each year, there is always something to experience here.
+With lots of festivals and events held each year, there is always something to experience here.

 Huddersfield is located in the eastern foothills of the Pennines which extend into the moorlands of the South Pennines west of the town.
 It boasts stunning Victorian architecture including the Huddersfield railway station, a Grade I listed building described by John Betjeman as “the most splendid station façade in England”, second only to St Pancras, London.